November 23, 2020

 OECD releases Consultation Document on 2020 review of BEPS Action 14

-On 18 November 2020, the Organisation for Economic Co-operation and Development (OECD) released a public consultation document on the review of the minimum standard on dispute resolution under Action 14 of the Base Erosion and Profit Shifting (BEPS) project (the Consultation Document).
-The assessment methodology for the peer review process of the Action 14 minimum standard included a planned evaluation of this process in 2020 in light of the experience in conducting peer monitoring.
+On 18 November 2020, the Organisation for Economic Co-operation and Development (OECD) released a public consultation document on the review of the minimum standard on dispute resolution under Action 14 of the Base Erosion and Profit Shifting (BEPS) project (the ).
+The for the peer review process of the Action 14 minimum standard included a planned evaluation of this process in 2020 in light of the experience in conducting peer monitoring.

 Based on this experience, the 2020 review also presents an opportunity to re-examine what is viewed to be working well in the mutual agreement procedure (MAP) process and what issues could be further improved.
 The Consultation Document therefore seeks stakeholder input on proposals for the 2020 review of the Action 14 minimum standard regarding the following items:

 The proposals included in the Consultation Document do not represent the consensus views of the OECD’s Committee on Fiscal Affairs, the Inclusive Framework or its subsidiary bodies, but are intended to provide stakeholders with substantive proposals for analysis and comment.
 The highlights that while many jurisdictions expressed support for most of the proposals, several jurisdictions also raised strong concerns with some of them.

 In October 2015, the OECD released the final reports on all 15 Action areas of the BEPS project.
 The recommendations made in the reports ranged from new minimum standards to reinforced international standards, common approaches to facilitate the convergence of national practices, and guidance drawing on best practices.